Aqua-123/Aqua-123/README.md

 # 💫 About Me:
 Hi!
-I am a front end developer and also an undergrad student. <br>Currently learning Rust.<br>Till now I have significant experience in working in Typescript and React
+I am a front end developer and also an undergrad student. <br>Currently learning Rust.<br>Till now I have significant experience in working with Typescript and React. <br> <3

 ## 🌐 Socials: